orthecreedence/cl-rethinkdb/README.md

   => future
 ```
 Stops a currently open query/cursor.
 This cleans up the cursor locally, and also
-lets RethinkDB that the results for this cursor are no longer needed.
-Returns a
+lets RethinkDB know that the results for this cursor are no longer needed.
-future that is finished with *no values* when the operation is complete.
+Returns a future that is finished with *no values* when the operation is
+complete.

 ### disconnect (function)
 ```common-lisp